 “Tabitha,” Ensign, July 2019

 Tabitha, a member of the early Church, was a seamstress well known and loved for her service to the poor and needy.
-Also called Dorcas in the scriptures, she lived in Joppa, a small town by the Mediterranean Sea that lay south of Jerusalem, where she grew sick and died.
+Also called Dorcas in the scriptures, she lived in Joppa, a small town by the Mediterranean Sea that lay northwest of Jerusalem, where she grew sick and died.
 Many people mourned her death, including other members of the Church and the widows she had served.
 (See Acts 9:36–37, 39.)

 When Tabitha’s loved ones found out that the Apostle Peter was staying in the nearby town of Lydda, they asked him to “come to them” in their time of mourning (Acts 9:38).
 Rather than just comfort these people, Peter turned their sorrow to joy when he raised Tabitha from the dead, telling her, “Arise” (Acts 9:40).
 Word of Tabitha’s renewed life spread, and because of it, many believed in the Savior (see Acts 9:42).